CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/06- RAG Implementation with Azure OpenAI.md

 2. Click on **New Query**, paste the following query in the query editor, and then click on **Run** button.

-   Below query calls the search procedure to retrieve the closest matching products based on an search query.
+   Below query calls the search procedure to retrieve the closest matching products based on search query.

     ```
     --- Question 1: find me phones